Last modified 2 April 2014.

 By 15 April 1946 the French are finally gone.
 Syria celebrates its independence on April 17.

 Syria now enters a prolonged period of instability.
 Coup is followed by counter-coup and regional allegiances shift as sectarian, religious and military factions within the country via for influence.
+The majority of Syrian's are Sunni Muslims, comprising about 74% of the population.
+Other Muslim sects comprise about 16% of the population.
+Christians comprise about 10%.
 More background.

 Mini biography: Hafez al-Assad is born on 6 October 1930, in the village of al-Qurdaha, 200 km northwest of Damascus, in the Syrian province of Latakia.
 He is the ninth of his parent's 11 children.

 The al-Assad family are poor but well-respected peasants.
 They are members of the Numaylatillah clan and Matawirah tribe within the Alawite sect (a branch of Shia Islam).
-The Alawites are the largest of the minorities in Syria, comprising about 12% of the population.
+The Alawites are the largest of the Muslim minority groups in Syria, comprising around 10% of the population.

 The al-Assad's original family name is said to have been al-Wahash, meaning "beast" in Arabic.
 This name was changed at some stage (and perhaps by Hafez) to al-Assad, meaning "lion".